BenBarker/mpyr/README.md

 DeformRigs can also be stacked.
 Each character can have multiple deform rigs,  handling different parts of the character and using deformers, nucleus, or whatever makes sense for the character.

 ##Examples
-An example biped AnimRig and skeleton is provided in the rigs/example folder.
+An example biped AnimRig and skeleton is provided in the example folder.
 Currently only the animRig is provided.
 Deformation and caching functions are in development.